 We also overlay, in gray bands, finite-naturalness estimates from Section~\ref{subsec:finitenaturalness}.
 Taking $y_\Psi=\sqrt{4\pi}$ as a perturbative upper benchmark and requiring $m_\Psi\lesssim \sqrt{\Delta}\,\mathrm{TeV}$ (corresponding to a tuning $1/\Delta$), one sees that the NA62 constraint from $K^+\to\pi^+X$ is already sensitive to UV completions at the percent-level tuning threshold.

 Finally, the lower panel of Fig.~\ref{fig:pospelov} includes projected sensitivities (dashed lines, same color code) for $Z\to\gamma E_{\rm miss}$ at FCC-ee (cf.~\sect{sec:Zdecay}) and for rare meson decays, the latter taken from Ref.~\cite{MartinCamalich:2025srw}.
 In the absence of a dedicated study for a massive $X$ for all channels, we overlay these projections using the massless approximation.
-Consequently, the sensitivity is expected to degrade near kinematic endpoints, due to experimental efficiencies and increasing SM backgrounds (as already visible, for instance, in the dip of the $K^+\to\pi^+X$ sensitivity around $m_X\gtrsim 100~\mathrm{MeV}$).
-Despite this limitation, the projections provide a useful guide for future rescalings.
+Consequently, the sensitivity is expected to degrade near kinematic endpoints, due to experimental efficiencies and increasing SM backgrounds.
+In the case of NA62, we restrict the prospect in the same signal regions of the present analysis based on $K^+\to\pi^+\nu\bar\nu$, outside of which the background dominates over the signal.
+Although approximate, these projections provide a useful guide for future rescalings.
 In particular, the anticipated $2$--$3$ orders-of-magnitude improvement in $Z\to\gamma E_{\rm miss}$ at FCC-ee would probe this framework down to the per-mille tuning level, and is expected to dominate over rare meson decays and direct anomalon searches.